onderwijsarchitectuur/Tools/jArchi/readme.md

 Check validity of a model and report in Excel

-- Join active models
+- Join active models with selected model

-Add  all concepts and views of all active models to a newly created model
+Add  all concepts and views of all active models to the selected model